Grégory Doucet

-Grégory Doucet (/fr/; born 22 August 1973) is a French politician who has served as Mayor of Lyon since 2020.
-He is a member of Europe Ecology – The Greens (EELV).
+Grégory Pascal Doucet (/fr/; born 22 August 1973) is a French humanitarian and politician who has served as Mayor of Lyon and a member of the Metropolitan Council of Lyon since 2020.
+He is a member of The Ecologists (LE), formerly Europe Ecology – The Greens (EELV).

+Career

+A humanitarian by occupation, Doucet was 27th on the list headed by Yannick Jadot in the 2019 European Parliament election in France.

 Mayor of Lyon

-On 12 September 2019, Doucet was chosen to lead the EELV list in the 2020 municipal election, in which it received an absolute majority of the vote with 52.4% in the second round.
-It placed first in seven out of nine arrondissements in the second round; Doucet stood as a candidate in the 3rd arrondissement.
+On 12 September 2019, he was chosen in an internal primary to lead the Europe Ecology – The Greens list in Lyon in the 2020 municipal election, in which it received an absolute majority of the vote with 52.4% in the second round, defeating the lists led by Yann Cucherat of La République En Marche! and former Mayor Georges Képénékian.
+It placed first in seven of the nine arrondissements in the second round; Doucet stood as a candidate in the 3rd arrondissement.

 Elected to the mayorship by the municipal council of Lyon on 4 July 2020, he became the first member of his party to assume the office.
-He is also a councillor of Lyon Metropolis, where he sits on the Committee on Finance, Institutions, Resources and Territorial Organisation.
+He is also a councillor of the Metropolis of Lyon, where he sits on the Committee on Finance, Institutions, Resources and Territorial Organisation.

+In February 2026, following the death of activist Quentin Daranque after political clashes, Doucet condemned the violence and called for calm.
+He however declined the proposal to display Daranque's portrait at Lyon City Hall, stating that he did not consider it representative of Lyon's humanist values.
+He also called for the national government to assess the public order risks of a planned memorial march, which went without major issues.

+In the 2026 Lyon municipal election, Doucet allied himself with the Socialist Party, French Communist Party and Place Publique ahead of the first round.
+In the second round he narrowly defeated Jean-Michel Aulas, supported by The Republicans, Renaissance (formerly La République En Marche!), Horizons and the Democratic Movement, with 50.6% of the vote.